tsboom/dwetl/docs/database_setup.md

 The "usmai_dw_etl.sql" file should be updated whenever there is a change to the database schema.

-To recreate the database from the "usmai_dw_etl.sql",  run the following
+To create the db from scratch from the ddl, or to recreate the database from the "usmai_dw_etl.sql",  run the following
 command:

 **Note:** This command will DESTROY the existing db and create a new empty